 - 1. CA certificate and key lifecycle events, including: - 1.
 Key generation, backup, storage, recovery, archival, and destruction; - 2.
 Certificate requests, renewal, and re-key requests, and revocation; - 3.
 Approval and rejection of certificate requests; - 4.
 Cryptographic device lifecycle management events; - 5.
 Generation of Certificate Revocation Lists and OCSP entries; - 6.
+Signing of OCSP Responses (as described in Section 4.9 and Section 4.10); and - 6.7.
 Introduction of new Certificate Profiles and retirement of existing Certificate Profiles. - 2.
 Subscriber Certificate lifecycle management events, including: - 1.
 Certificate requests, renewal, and re-key requests, and revocation; - 2.
 All verification activities stipulated in these Requirements and the CA's Certification Practice Statement; - 3.
 Approval and rejection of certificate requests; - 4.
 Issuance of Certificates; and - 5.
-Generation of Certificate Revocation Lists and OCSP entries. - 3.
+Generation of Certificate Revocation Lists; and - 5.6.
+Signing of OCSP entries.
+Responses (as described in Section 4.9 and Section 4.10). - 3.
 Security events, including: - 1.
 Successful and unsuccessful PKI system access attempts; - 2.
 PKI and security system actions performed; - 3.
 Security profile changes; - 4.
 Installation, update and removal of software on a Certificate System; - 5.
 System crashes, hardware failures, and other anomalies; - 6.
 Firewall and router activities; and - 7.
 Entries to and exits from the CA facility.